BackofenLab/AxoWise/docs/GraphModel.md

         - Source (Integer): ID of Source node in DB
         - Correlation (Float): Correlation Value found in experiment between two entities

-6. (MOTIF)
-    * Between:
-        - TF -> OR
-    * Properties:
-        - Motif (String): Motif of OR that TF binds to
-    * Note: This information is not specific to the experiment

-7. (DISTANCE)
-    * Between:
-        - OR -> TG
-    * Properties:
-        - Distance (Integer): Distance between OR and TG
-    * Note: This information is not specific to the experiment

 ### Source unspecific